reflectoring/reflectoring.github.io/_posts/2021-05-07-spring-cloud-aws-rds.md

 Apart from providing a reliable infrastructure and scalable capacity, AWS takes care of all the database administration tasks like taking backups and applying database patches while leaving us free to focus on building our applications.

 ### DB Instance
 An RDS DB instance is the basic building block of Amazon RDS.
 It is an isolated database environment in the cloud and is accessed using the same database-specific client tools used to access on-premise databases.

 Each DB instance has a DB instance identifier used to uniquely identify the DB instance when interacting with the Amazon RDS service using the API or AWS CLI commands.

 ### DB Instance Class
 The DB instance class is used to specify the compute and storage capacity of the AWS RDS DB instance.
 RDS supports three types of instance classes:
 ![RDS DB instance Classes](/assets/img/posts/aws-rds-spring-cloud/dbinstance-classes.png)

 **Standard**: These are general-purpose instance classes that deliver balanced compute, memory, and networking for a broad range of general-purpose workloads.

 **Memory Optimized**: This class of instances is optimized for memory-intensive applications offering both high compute capacity and a high memory footprint.

 **Burstable Performance**: These instance classes provide a baseline performance level, with the ability to burst to full CPU usage.

 ### Storage Types
-DB instances for Amazon RDS use Amazon Elastic Block Store (Amazon EBS) volumes for database and log storage.
-Amazon RDS provides three storage types:
+DB instances for AWS RDS uses AWS Elastic Block Store (Amazon EBS) volumes for database and log storage.
+AWS RDS provides three types of storage:
-General Purpose SSD (also known as gp2),
-Provisioned IOPS SSD (also known as io1), and magnetic (also known as standard) which differ in performance characteristics and price.
+General Purpose SSD (also known as gp2), Provisioned IOPS SSD (also known as io1), and magnetic (also known as standard) which differ in performance characteristics and price:

+![RDS DB Storage Classes](/assets/img/posts/aws-rds-spring-cloud/storage-classes.png)

 General Purpose SSD volumes offer cost-effective storage that is ideal for a broad range of workloads.
 Provisioned IOPS storage is designed to meet the needs of I/O-intensive workloads, particularly database workloads, that require low I/O latency and consistent I/O throughput.
-![RDS DB Storage Classes](/assets/img/posts/aws-rds-spring-cloud/storage-classes.png)

 ## Features of Spring Cloud JDBC
 Spring Cloud AWS JDBC module enables our Java applications to access databases created in AWS RDS with standard JDBC protocol using a declarative configuration.
 Some of the main features provided by this module are: